isomerpages/moe-marisstellahigh/_cca/CCA (Primary)/Environmental Science Club.md

-**Marists are given the opportunities to participate in the following competition:**
+**Marists are given the opportunities to participate in the following competition:**&nbsp;

 *   Community Garden Edibles Competition